Event orchestration

 In enterprise application, RPC is the most common pattern in making call from one function to another.

 The "calling" function makes a request and waits for the response from the "called" function.
-There are 2 code patterns for RPC.
+There are two code patterns for RPC.

 async/await pattern